 Friday, August 12, 2016

 My mom passed away a few weeks ago, on July 28, 2016.
 She used to call me her shadow.
 For the first ten years of my life, that's exactly what I was.
-We had an incredible bond.
-Mom was funny, supportive (in her own special way), uber loyal (that's where I get it) and was just a good person.
+Mom loved corn-on-the-cob, steamed crabs and tomato sandwiches; she was funny, supportive (in her own special way), uber loyal (that's where I get it) and was just a really good person.
 That simple, a really good person.

 If you like me or my homes, you would've loved my mom, Eileen O'Brien.

 |My mom raised several race horses.
 Here are my parents at the Hunt Cup.|